tenzir/tenzir/web/blog/native-zeek-log-rotation-and-shipping/index.md

 comments: true
 ---

-Did you know that [Zeek](http://zeek.org) support log rotation triggers, so that you can do anything you want with a newly rotated batch of logs?
+Did you know that [Zeek](http://zeek.org) supports log rotation triggers, so that you can do anything you want with a newly rotated batch of logs?

 ![Zeek Log Rotation](zeek-log-rotation.excalidraw.svg)